technogise/dynamo-data-migrations/README.md

 $  dynamo-data-migrations status up --profile dev MIGRATED UP: 1674549369392-sample_migration_1.ts
 ````
-If an an error occurred, it will stop and won't continue with the rest of the pending migrations
+If an an error occurred, it will stop and won't continue with the rest of the pending migrations.

 If we check the status again, we can see the last migration was successfully applied:
 ````bash